yeraytm/Pinball/README.md

-# Paracelsus
+# Pinball Game

 ## Description

-Fantasy 2D platformer game developed by 3 students at CITM.
-In the game you are a magician who can control the elements which are learned after defeating the elemental enemies.
+Pinball game developed by a group of three students of CITM (Centre de la Imatge i la Tecnologia Multimèdia) as part of UPC (Universitat Politècnica de Catalunya).
+This is a project assignment from the subject of Physics II and developed using SDL and Box2D.

 ## Key Features